mauricelam/DockToRight/README.md

 ## Installation

 Copy `Custom.css` to `User Stylesheets` in your Chrome profile directory.
-The exact location of the profile path can be found in <chrome://version>.
+The exact location of the profile path can be found in <a href="chrome://version">chrome://version</a>.

 The default locations of the folders are as listed: